-Green tea is an effective home remedy for bad breath.
-Research shows that green tea has disinfectant and deodorizing properties that can temporarily freshen the breath.
+Green tea is an effective home remedy for bad breath. shows that green tea has disinfectant and deodorizing properties that can temporarily freshen the breath.
 Mint has similar effects, so a cup of green mint tea may be an ideal breath freshener.

 Brew two cups of tea before going to bed and refrigerate it overnight.
 Pour your cool tea into a water bottle and bring it to work.
 Slowly sip on it throughout the day.
 Purchase green mint tea here.

-One study found that raw apples have a powerful effect against garlic breath.
+One found that raw apples have a powerful effect against garlic breath.
 Certain natural compounds in apples neutralize the foul-smelling compounds in garlic.
 This is particularly useful for people whose garlic breath lingers, because it neutralizes the compounds in the bloodstream, rather than just deodorizing the mouth.